ksyron/CMSE202Project/README.md

 In conclusion, this project offers a slightly simplified framework for evaluating poker hands and recommending optimal moves.
-It combines statistical rigor with practical application, laying the groundwork for analyses in poker strategy.
+The model demonstrates a classification accuracy of 95%, with a precision, recall and f-1 score of 0.96 for "fold" decisions and a precision, recall and f-1 score of 0.94 for “check”.
+Example predictions align with logical poker strategies, showing you should most likely fold with a hand of “10 of Clubs”, “3 of Hearts” and the house being “2 of Hearts”, “King of Spades”, “7 of Diamonds”, “Jack of Hearts” and ”4 of Clubs”.
 Future work involves game theory, real-time decision-making and expanding the scope to multiplayer dynamics.
 This model provides a scalable framework for both educational purposes and practical applications in game strategy analysis.